 A lower rate fee applies if you take your compulsory placement abroad.

-You can also apply for a non means tested, reduced rate, maintenance loan of £2,635
+You can also apply for a non means tested, reduced rate, maintenance loan.

-However, if you are going to be on an unpaid placement in a hospital, health care authority, Local Authority, prison sector or working on research within a Higher Education Institute, you may be eligible to apply for the usual package of financial support.
+However, if you are going to be on an unpaid placement in a hospital, health care authority, Local Authority, prison sector, the UK Parliament or working on research within a Higher Education Institute, you may be eligible to apply for the usual package of financial support.

 Please contact the Funding and Financial Support Team or Student Finance England for further clarification.